 Gen X drove me crazy when Mark Wahlberg took the driving test.
 Maybe that’s normal for his generation.
 Millennials don’t seem to want to drive, and a lot of Gen Xers gave it up for Lent.
 Why would any of them study for the written DMV driver’s test if they aren’t going to drive?
 When they need a ride, they take an Uber, whose driver actually knows which signal to use and why.

 They are going to have to pry the car keys out of the cold, dead hands of the Boomers.

 Below is a Breakfast Club definition of a Gen Xer, which Marky Mark Wahlberg is, having been born almost to the day I graduated high school: June 5,1971.

 There’s probably a Gen X’er (born between 1965 to 1981), close to you.
 Not that you noticed.
 They’re normally known as the slackers, the latchkey kids, the middle-child generation.
 Caught between boomers and younger Millennials, Generation X is mainly known for being neglected and ignored.

 Boomers were plotting to drive as soon as they were born.
 My son would have been an embarrassing little brother for Mark Wahlberg because it would prove his mom still had sex at the age of 40.

 Gen X was still into cars, like the Boomers were, but when it comes to knowing how to learn the answers to a test, Mr. Wahlberg proved he had been seriously ignored in school.

 An Ellen Degeneres interview with Mark Wahlberg popped up.
-Ellen gave him an verbal practice driver’s test taken from the DMV handbook using index cards.
+Ellen gave him a verbal practice driver’s test taken from the DMV handbook using index cards.
 His daughter was about to take her driver’s test and Mark claimed he was helping his daughter pass it.

 I do hope dear old dad didn’t coach his daughter for her upcoming exam.
 In fact, I kind of hope he didn’t help his kids with any homework or tests.